az196560/FPL/README.md

 Link two files

-$ gcc -o mydraw mydraw.o drawLine.S -lGL-lGLU -lglut
+$ gcc -o mydraw mydraw.o drawLine.S -lGL -lGLU -lglut -lm

 In Mac OS X, we can use -framework OpenGL -framework GLUT to link the OpenGL library.